 Considerations if creditor protection is of concern

-If creditor protection issues are a concern to you, the Supreme Court has ruled that an inherited IRA is not eligible for bankruptcy protection (unless there is a separate state law providing such protection).
+If creditor protection issues are a concern to you, the U.S. Supreme Court has opined that an inherited IRA is not eligible for bankruptcy protection (unless there is a separate state law providing such protection).
 This decision highlights the importance of beneficiary designations for each of your retirement accounts.
 For situations where creditor protection is of paramount concern and ERISA protection is not available, the use of trusts as beneficiaries may grow in popularity.
 Regardless, discussing this in advance with your attorney or tax advisor may help you to avoid any unintended consequences.